 #9.
 You Have More Time to Find Your Passion in Life

-When you don’t waste years of your life in college, you have more time to find your passion in life.
-Of course, you won’t necessarily know what you want to do at 18, 19, or even 20, but you can start gaining experience in different fields and then discover your passion before your college-bound peers.
-Once you know what you want to do in life, you can go for it, getting ahead of those around you because they’re still stuck in college.
+When you don’t waste years of your life in college, you have more time to find your passion.
+Of course, you won’t know what you want to do at 18, 19, or even 20, but you can start gaining experience in different fields and discover your passion before your college-bound peers.
+Once you know what you want, you can get ahead of those around you because they’re still stuck in college.

 Is college necessary for a successful future?
 No. You don’t need a college education to have a successful career.
-Instead, you need to have skills and the willingness to learn new things to get better at what you’re doing.
+Instead, you need to have skills and the willingness to learn new things to improve your work.
 If you’re self-motivated and hardworking, you can succeed in life, even without a degree.